Decentralized Event-Triggering for Control of Nonlinear Systems: Decentralized Asynchronous Event-Triggering

 \begin{remark} Although the assumption that $t_0^{x_i} \leq 0$, for each $i$, in Theorem \ref{thm:dec} has not been used in the proof explicitly, it serves two key purposes - avoiding having the sensors send their first transmissions of data synchronously; and for the controller to have some latest sensor data to compute the controller output at $t = 0$. \end{remark}

 \begin{remark} In Theorem \ref{thm:dec}, the parameters $w_i$ cannot be chosen in a decentralized manner unless $M_i(c)$ and hence $c$ is fixed \textit{a priori}.
 In other words, the desired region of attraction $S(c)$ has to be chosen at the time of the system installation.
 This can potentially lead to the parameters $w_i$ to be chosen conservatively to guarantee a larger region of attraction.
 One possible solution is to let the central controller communicate the parameters $w_i$ to the sensors at $t = 0$.
-In any case, for $t > 0$, the sensors need not listen for a communication and need only transmit their data to the controller. \end{remark}
+In any case, for $t > 0$, the sensors only have to transmit their data to the controller and not have to receive any communication. \end{remark}

+Apart from the fact that the set $S(c)$ is chosen \textit{a priori}, conservativeness in transmission frequency may also be introduced because the Lipschitz constants of the nonlinear functions $\gamma_i(.)$, \eqref{eqn:M_def}, are not updated after their initialization despite knowing that the system state is progressively restricted to smaller and smaller subsets of $S(c)$.
+Although we started from the idea that energy may be saved by making sure that sensors do not have to listen, the cost of increased transmissions may not be in its favor.
+Thus, we now describe a design where the central controller intermittently communicates updated $w_i$ and $T_i$ to the event-triggers.